lobsters/lobsters/.github/ISSUE_TEMPLATE/bug-or-feature-request.md

 ---

 <!--
-Bug reports: It's really helpful to know if you were logged in, and if you can include screenshots.
+Bug reports: It's really helpful to know if you were logged in.
+If you can, include screenshots.

 Feature requests: Please discuss them in the chat room or a meta thread before posting.
 We're deliberate about community design, so this helps you learn if we've considered similar ideas and build consensus around your idea.